rsksmart/RSKIPs/IPs/RSKIP558.md

 		     └── blobbytes   #can be pruned
 ```

-In Rootstock, nodes automatically broadcast all transactions that pass initial validation to their peers.
-However, blocks are broadcast only to a subset (a square root of the number) of peers.
-The others are just sent blockhashes, and they can request full block bodies as needed.
+In Rootstock, all nodes automatically broadcast every transaction that passes initial validation to all their peers.
+The rules are different for blocks.
+During initial propagation, miners broadcast full data for blocks they have just mined to a subset (a square root) of connected nodes.
+The remaining connected peers only receive a block's hash.
+Regular (non-mining) nodes only broadcast block hashes (the "repay path").
+Nodes request full block bodies from peers, including the blobsidecar, as needed.

 This proposal does not change any of the semantics for the P2P propagation of transactions and blocks.
 Blob transactions and blocks containing them are relatively larger, which is why the initial values for the parameters are set conservatively to limit the number of blobs in a single transaction to 1 (using `RSK_MAX_BLOBS_PER_TX`) and that in a block to 2 (using `MAX_BLOB_GAS_PER_BLOCK`).

 ### Block Validation

 A miner who includes blob transactions in a Rootstock block must populate the `Blobsidecar` with corresponding blobs, commitments, and proofs.
 The block header must contain the correct `blob_gas_used`  and `blob_commitment_root` .
-A miner must also validate the commitments of any blobs included in a parent block, using the blobs and proofs from the `Blobsidecar` of the parent block.
-Any block that fails the check is invalid and cannot be used as a parent.
-These checks are are added to core consensus rules for block production.
+A miner producing a block must validate the commitments of any blobs included in the parent block.
+They must do so using the full blob data and associated proofs from the `Blobsidecar` of the parent block.
+Any block that fails this check is invalid and cannot be used as a parent.
+These checks are added to core consensus rules for block production.

 Once a block is produced, all clients validate the blob fields in the block header.
 Non-mining full nodes do not have to validate commitments.
 Blobs are ephemeral and depending on how far behind the tip of the chain a node is, blobs and proofs may not be available.
 This (non availability of blob) will certainly be the case for a node that is synchronizing with the network and is more than  `RSK_MIN_SIDECAR_REQ_BLOCKS` blocks (approximately 19 days) behind the chain tip, when blobs may have been pruned.
 Although some archival nodes (perhaps those operated by rollups, block indexers, or explorers) may retain blobs for longer.
 As mentioned in the Networking section, once a node is fully synchronized, it must validate blob transaction payload and wrapper data.